 According to the most recent Florida Department of Highway Safety and Motor Vehicles (DHSMV) report, there were nearly 400,000 car accidents in 2016 alone, 3,176 of which were fatal.
 Given that the average motor vehicle weighs more than 3,000 pounds, the forces involved in a car accident are significant; it is not surprising that many accidents result in serious injuries to drivers and occupants.
 Being seriously injured in a motor vehicle accident can be devastating, and many injured individuals must find a new way to live their lives.
 Having an experienced car accident attorney on your side can help you navigate the legal waters following this untimely event.

-If you or a loved one have been injured in an accident caused by another driver’s negligence, The Flanagan Personal Injury & Wrongful Death Law Firm is here to help.
+If you or a loved one have been injured in an accident caused by another driver’s negligence, we are here to help.
 Continue reading to learn more about the most common causes of car accidents that resulted in fatal and incapacitating injuries in 2016 and contact us to speak with a car accident attorney for a free case evaluation.

 Common Causes of Serious Car Accident Injuries

-Accounting for more than 60 percent of the fatal car accidents in 2016, there are a few key factors which resulted in many motorists either losing their lives or suffering incapacitating injuries.
+Accounting for more than 60 percent of the fatal car accidents in 2016, there are a few key factors that resulted in many motorists either losing their lives or suffering incapacitating injuries.

 Failure to Yield the Right of Way